Texas Medicaid Definition

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Texas offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Texas Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|